 - The very long and silky coat will cause welfare problems if it isn’t given the grooming time and care it needs.
 Hair will obscure the dogs’ vision and collect dirt and debris which in turn could cause skin problems.

-Hip dysplasia: (abnormality of the hip joints causing pain and disability) breed mean score 11 (ideally parents should be lower)
+- Hip dysplasia: breed mean score 11 (ideally parents should be lower)

 DNA Tests Available